zMandy924/bioinfo575_final-KEGG/AI Disclaimer & Team contribution.md

     - Wroked on Step 3-6 Save the result, Compute a rank of the genes, Retrieve a set of the pathways, Compute and display a Venn diagram
     - Added a new feature

-- **Thandiwe-Kesi Robins (uniqname: )**
+- **Thandiwe-Kesi Robins (uniqname: thandiwe)**
-  - Main contributions: Reviewed & Updated the code and added stats and interpretations.
+  - Main contributions:
+    - Classified KEGG pathways into biological categories,  proof-read code, and added interpretations
+    - Used statistics to compare pathways shared in the top 4 genes and added a new feature that determines if pathways overlap because they are related or because the same genes are used repeatedly/shared across multiple pathways.

 ## AI Disclaimer
 AI tools were used in this project for support, including conceptual clarification, debugging assistance, and improving code readability and documentation.
 All outputs were verified by the author(s).